MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-train-model.md

 ---
-title: Train and publish your object detection model | Microsoft Docs
+title: Train and publish your object detection model -  AI Builder | Microsoft Docs
 description: Provides steps to train and publish your object detection model in AI Builder.
 author: Dean-Haas
 manager: kvivek